-205. In Nevada, the opioid epidemic is widespread, not localized to any particular city or county.
+200. In Nevada, the opioid epidemic is widespread, not localized to only one particular city or county.
 In 2016, Nevada was ranked as the sixth highest state for the number of milligrams of opioids distributed per adult according to a study by the DEA.
 From 2009 to 2013, hospitals across the State had patients presenting to emergency rooms for heroin or opioid dependence, abuse, or poisoning.
-Of those visits, 71% occurred in Clark County.
+Of those visits, 71% occurred in Clark County, encompassing the City of Las Vegas, Nevada.